 Codio support both single and multiple response versions of MCQs.

 - Name is a short name that describes the assessment.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
-To supress this text, flip the switch next to the name field.
+To suppress this text, flip the Show Name switch next to the name field.

-- Incorrect Points is the score given to the student if the student makes an incorrect selection.
-Typically, this value will be 0 but you can assign negative scores if you wish to penalize guessing.
+- Incorrect Points is the score to be deducted if the student makes an incorrect selection.
+Typically, this value will be 0 but you can assign any positive numeric value if you wish to penalize guessing.